Dwight Evans (politician): 2020

 Evans was reelected in 2020 with 91% of the vote, defeating Republican Michael Harvey.

 2022

 Evans defeated Alexandra Hunt in the 2022 Democratic primary.
-No Republicans ran for the seat.
+Evans defeated Socialist Workers Party candidate Christopher Hoeppner with 95% of the vote.

+2024

+Evans defeated Tracey Gordon in the 2024 Democratic primary.
+He ran unopposed in the general election.

 Tenure

 In August 2017, following the aftermath of the 2017 Unite the Right rally in Charlottesville, Virginia, Evans and Representative Adriano Espaillat introduced legislation banning Confederate monuments on federal property.

 Evans is a member of the Congressional Progressive Caucus and the Congressional Black Caucus.